 Submissions invited by:

-It is particularly important to us that due recognition is given to academic work and projects that have an exemplary effect on green and social aspects of urban development and that contribute to the creation of a modern green infrastructure.
+It is particularly important to us that due recognition is given to academic work and projects that have an exemplary effect on green and social aspects of urban and community development and that contribute to the creation of a modern green infrastructure.
 The competition aims to stimulate interest in topics relating to allotment gardens and urban green areas in the relevant academic fields and in their practical implementation.

 To be considered for the award, papers must in some way contribute to the requirements-based development of existing allotment gardens.
 Another option will be to determine, by empirical means, the value of allotment gardens to society and/or the environment.

-Eligibility to submit nominations
+Eligibility to submit publications

 Following formal examination by the BDG office, submissions will be assessed by an interdisciplinary jury to be appointed by the organisers.